thinkitfirst/tif-modules/templates/header-1/readme.md

 		*/
 		'before' => array(
-			'class' => 't-thin', // Class for the object 'filters' => array('ceo_topline_content' => ''), // Uses as many filters you need to output the content in the element, with the default value set to an empty string.
+			'class' => 't-thin', // Class for the object 'filters' => array('custom_topline_content' => ''), // Uses as many filters you need to output the content in the element, with the default value set to an empty string.
 		),
 		'after' => array(
 			'class' => 'col-24',